GauriLakshmi/Farm_Connect/README.md

 Micro Project by :-
-  Gauri Lakshmi
+  Gauri Lakshmi,
-Irin Dominic
+Irin Dominic,
-Merin Mathew
+Merin Mathew,
 Roshny Johnson

 The wesite consists of :-